 In 2021, Suncor and the Terra Nova joint venture owners finalized an agreement to move forward with the Asset Life Extension Project which is expected to extend production life by approximately 10 years, and produce an additional 70 million barrels of oil for the partnership.
 The Asset Life Extension Project has the potential to provide many benefits to the economies of both Newfoundland and Labrador and Canadian in the form of taxes, royalties and employment.

 The FPSO underwent maintenance work in late 2021 prior to sailing to dry dock in Ferrol, Spain.
-A safe return to operations is anticipated before the end of 2022.
+A safe return to operations is anticipated in 2023.

 Terra Nova owners and their working interests

 One of the largest FPSO vessels ever built, the Terra Nova is 292.2 metres long and 45.5 metres wide.
 If you can imagine, that is approximately the size of three football fields laid end to end.
 From the keel to the helideck, it stands more than 18 stories high.
 The Terra Nova FPSO can store 960,000 barrels of oil and accommodate up to 120 people while producing.

 Oil production wells were pre-drilled by a semi-submersible mobile offshore drilling unit.
 The wellheads and production manifolds are placed in excavated holes in the seafloor, that protect the equipment from icebergs.
 A network of more than 40 kilometres of flexible flow lines are used to transport hydrocarbons to and from the wells.
 Produced gases are separated from the oil and re-injected into the reservoir to support oil production and for possible future extraction.
 Crude oil is offloaded from the FPSO onto large shuttle tankers for shipment.